-This is where Sales and Operations Planning comes in!
+This is where S&OP Planning comes in!

-S&OP is effective when it involves people working a coordinated process, enabled at various stages by technology to meet company goals rather than personal ones.
+S&OP planning is effective when it involves people working a coordinated process, enabled at various stages by technology to meet company goals rather than personal ones.
 Through establishing an effective process, your business will ultimately benefit from the formalisation of a more structured supply and demand planning process which is underpinned by rules based on organisational accountability and the financial performance goals in place.